FelpohDutra/sysetup/GNOME.md

  - For *Cursors* and *Icons*, extract the compressed files inside ~/.icons
  - For *Shell*, extract the files inside ~/.themes

+ >"Shell" option requires extension mentioned in the next section

 # Extensions
 First things first, install the **[Extension Manager](https://aur.archlinux.org/packages/extension-manager)** from the AUR (or Flathub).
 It makes life 100x easier.